pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 The energy bins in the F8 pulse-height tally are different from those of all  other tallies.
 Rather the particle energy at the time of scoring, the number of pulses depositing energy within the bins are tallied.
 That is, the meaning of the energy  bins of a pulse-height tally is the energy deposited in a cell bin by all the  physically associated tracks of a history.
 Care must be taken when selecting  energy bins for a pulse-height tally.
 It is recommended that a zero bin and an  epsilon bin be included.

 The zero bin will catch non-analog knock-on electron negative scores.
 The epsilon bin will catch scores from particles that travel through the cell without depositing energy.

-???
-What is the score from a particle that travels through without depositing energy?
-???
-How do we designate the first two are zero/epsilon or not?
     The asterisk on a tally type 8 converts from a pulse-height tally to an energy  deposition tally.
 All of the units are shown in the above table.
 Tally type 8 has many options.
 The standard F8 tally is a pulse-height tally  and the energy bins are no longer the energies of scoring events, but rather  the energy balance of all events in a history.
 In conjunction with the FT8 card  (Section 3.3.5.18), the F8 tally can be an anticoincidence pulse-height tally,  a neutron coincidence capture tally, or a residual nuclei production tally.

 F8 tallies always tally both p and e.